manjuvnair16/manjuvnair16/README.md

 ### 👋 Hi there, I am Manju Nair.
-Passionate programmer (Python, JavaScript) and a Data Science enthusiast.

 As a woman returner, I am pursuing my interests to learn & grow in the field of software and data.
 I have been upskilling myself through different courses on freeCodeCamp, PA Women in Tech and other such platforms, and have logged my milestone project codes in the following GitHub repositories:
 <!--